 You’re yet to earn your licence so it’s highly likely that you’ll be relying on public transport to get to your theory test appointment.
 Thankfully, Peterborough has a few transport options that will make it easy for you to move across the city.

 On the other hand, you might decide to fork out for a taxi or persuade a friend or family member to drive you to your test.
-If that’s the case, enter PE1 5DD into a sat nav (or tell the drive to) and hit the road!
-The theory test centre is located in Stuart House, which is a rather large building located on St John’s Street, which is a big, main road.
-The building is large, so keep an eye out for the blue entrance, which marks the zone 4 entrance you’re looking for.
+If that’s the case, enter PE1 1TT into a sat nav (or tell the driver to) and hit the road!

 Parking near theory test centres can sometimes throw up more issues than getting there in the first place.
 This is because test centres very rarely provide on-site parking for visitors, and Peterborough is no exception.
 All is not lost, however, because you do have some options within walking distance.

-Brooke Street car park (PE1 1TU) is only a 4-minute walk from the test centre and charges a reasonable £2.50 for 2 hours of parking.
-There are 129 spaces available here, so you have a good chance of finding a free one!
-Failing that, you could also try Wellington Street car park (PE1 5DU).
-This one is a 6-minute walk away and charges the same price—£2.50 for 2 hours.
+Brooke Street car park (PE1 1TU) is only a 3-minute walk from the test centre and charges a reasonable £2.50 for 2 hours of parking.
+There are 134 spaces available here, so you have a good chance of finding a free one!

 And now for the stats on how well learners who take their test at the Peterborough centre tend to do.
-As you can see, there has been a decline over the past few years and the figure now sits just below the national average.
-While this news may not fill you with confidence, you should keep in mind that pass rates really aren’t the be all and end all.
+You should keep in mind that pass rates really aren’t the be-all and end-all.
 In fact, they have no real impact on individual learners.
 Just focus on getting yourself ready and don’t worry about how other people did.

 So, how exactly do you get yourself ready for the theory test?
 A good place to start is understanding how the test is structured.
 On the day, you will be required to answer a set of multiple choice questions and complete a hazard perception test.
 A pass mark is required on both of these sections in order to earn an overall pass on the theory test.